Deonna Purrazzo

 Deonna Lynn Purrazzo (born June 10, 1994) is an American professional wrestler.
-She is signed to All Elite Wrestling (AEW).
+She is signed to All Elite Wrestling (AEW) and its sister promotion Ring of Honor (ROH), where she is the current and inaugural ROH Women's Pure Champion.

 Purrazzo began training in December 2012, and then started wrestling in various independent promotions the following year, eventually appearing in national companies TNA and ROH.
 She also worked for the Japanese promotion World Wonder Ring Stardom from 2017 to 2018.
 After making various appearances for WWE beginning in 2014, she signed with the company in 2018 and was appointed to its developmental brand NXT, yet she was released in 2020.
 Purrazzo then re-signed with TNA, which had been renamed to Impact Wrestling in 2017, and quickly rose through the ranks in the women's division, and she also appeared in AAA through a partnership with Impact.
 After leaving Impact at the end of 2023, Purrazzo signed with AEW that same month.

 Early life

 Deonna Lynn Purrazzo was born on June 10, 1994, in Livingston, New Jersey.
 She is of Italian descent and has a twin brother named Dominic; Deonna was born first.
 Purazzo grew up in Jefferson Township, New Jersey, and attended Jefferson Township High School.